 The Scholastic Assessment Test (SAT) is a standardized test commonly used for college admissions in the United States.
 The test consists of two main sections: Evidence-Based Reading and Writing, and Math.
-The SAT is designed to assess a student's readiness for college-level work, and scores are a significant factor in college admissions decisions.
+The SAT is designed to assess a student's readiness for college-level work, and SAT test scores are a significant factor in college admissions decisions.

-One of the most effective ways to prepare for the SAT is through practice questions.
+One of the most effective ways to prepare for the digital SAT is through practice questions.
 Practice questions not only help students become familiar with the test format and content but also provide valuable feedback on their strengths and weaknesses.
 Moreover, practicing with a large pool of questions can help students identify patterns and strategies that can improve their performance on test day.

 Traditionally, SAT question banks have been created by human experts, who spend countless hours researching, writing, and revising questions.
 However, with the advancement of technology, natural language processing (NLP) models like ChatGPT have emerged as a powerful tool for generating high-quality practice questions.

 Trained on vast amounts of text data, ChatGPT comprehends context and generates text that closely aligns with the input prompt.
 This makes ChatGPT an ideal solution for generating digital SAT question banks, as it can swiftly generate a substantial number of tailored questions to cater to individual needs.
 With the advent of digital SAT platforms, ChatGPT's capabilities can be harnessed to provide an expansive and dynamic set of practice questions, enabling students to engage with interactive, personalized digital SAT preparation experiences.

 In the following sections, we will explore the benefits and limitations of using ChatGPT for generating a digital SAT question banks, as well as a step-by-step guide on how to use ChatGPT for this purpose.
 But first we will look into the role of practice questions in digital SAT, its benefits and the challenges of creating high quality practice questions.